 Supervisors shall review reports for content and accuracy.
-If a correction is necessary, the reviewing supervisor should reject the report for correction(s) and state the reason(s) for the rejection.
+If a correction is necessary, the reviewing supervisor should complete the Report Correction form stating the reasons for rejection.
+The original report and the correction form should be returned to the reporting employee for correction as soon as practical.
 It shall be the responsibility of the originating officer to ensure that any report returned for correction is processed in a timely manner.